dbagia/declarative-form-generator/README.md

 # declarative-form-generator
-A simple react form generator using functional programming concepts
+A simple react form generator using functional programming concepts.
+An explanation of how it works is being drafted!